-- Muscle Cramps: the pathogenesis is unknown.
+- Muscle cramps: The pathogenesis is unknown.
 Hypotension, high ultrafiltration rate, hypovolemia, and low-sodium dialysis solution predispose to cramps.
 These factors trigger vasoconstriction and muscle hypo-perfusion, with secondary impairment of muscle relaxation.
 When occurring concomitantly with hypotension, treatment with 0.9% saline is effective.
 Forced stretching of the muscle involved could provide relief.

-- Dialyzer Reactions: Anaphylactic type A reactions present with dyspnea, increased body and local temperature at the fistula site, a feeling of impending doom, itching, urticaria, coryza, watery eyes, abdominal cramping, and diarrhea.
+- Dialyzer reactions: Anaphylactic type A reactions present with dyspnea, increased body and local temperature at the fistula site, a feeling of impending doom, itching, urticaria, coryza, watery eyes, abdominal cramping, and diarrhea.
 Symptoms may begin anytime during the first 30 minutes following dialysis due to hypersensitivity to ethylene oxide used to sterilize dialyzers.
 Management includes intravenous antihistamines, steroids, and epinephrine.
-Proper rinsing of dialyzers before use eliminates residual allergens and helps prevent it.
+Proper rinsing of dialyzers before use eliminates residual allergens and helps prevent them.
 Nonspecific type B dialyzer reactions cause chest or back pain 20 to 40 minutes after commencing dialysis, attributable to complement activation.
 Trying a different dialyzer membrane may help prevent it.

-- Other nonspecific complications include nausea and vomiting (10%), headache (70%), chest pain and back pain (1% to 4%), and itching.
+- Other nonspecific complications include nausea and vomiting (10%), headache (70%), chest and back pain (1% to 4%), and itching.
 These are probably related to hypotension or could be an early manifestation of disequilibrium syndrome.
 Treating the associated hypotension resolves the symptoms.
 A single predialysis dose of 5 to 10 mg metoclopramide is sufficient.
 Acetaminophen given during dialysis can help manage the headache.
 Switching to a different type of dialyzer membrane could reduce itching caused by low-grade hypersensitivity to blood circuit components.
 Vascular access dysfunction, most commonly stenosis of arteriovenous access, is the strongest determinant of the quality of life of a dialysis patient.
 There are reduced blood flow and risk for thrombosis.
 The formation of a catheter-related fibro-epithelial sheath also hampers blood flow.
 Urokinase instillation, endovascular catheter stripping, or replacement of the indwelling dialysis catheter in a subcutaneous tunnel re-establish access.

 Elevated lipoprotein (a) levels are associated with increased cardiovascular disease mortality.
 Cardiovascular diseases (CVD) and renal disease are closely associated, and patients having a history of both have higher morbidity and mortality.
 The presence of chronic kidney disease compounds increases the likelihood of CVD.
 Cardiovascular morbidity, mortality, and all-cause mortality are predicted by a fall in the estimated glomerular filtration rate (eGFR) and albuminuria.
 Albuminuria is a subtle indicator of kidney dysfunction, microvasculature health, and endothelial function.
 The early identification and management of the cardiovascular risk factors in a patient with mildly reduced eGFR are imperative to ensuring that the patient does not die from cardiovascular disease before requiring renal replacement therapy.

-Sustained High levels of FGF-23 lead to atrial fibrillation (AF), LVH, and mortality.
+Sustained high levels of FGF-23 lead to atrial fibrillation (AF), LVH, and mortality.
 Other factors contributing to mortality risk are hyperphosphatemia, followed by hypercalcemia and parathyroid abnormalities.
 Mineral metabolism disorders account for about 17% of overall mortality in HD patients.
 In dialysis patients, early-onset extensive vascular calcification (coronary arteries) occurs besides calcification of aortic and mitral valves leading to progressive stenosis, morbidity, and mortality.
 Hemodialysis sessions are associated with cardiac arrhythmias like atrial fibrillation.
 Peripheral arterial disease (PAD) is seen more commonly in those dialysis patients with comorbidities like diabetes/preexisting atherosclerosis.
 The risk is proportional to the time on dialysis.
-Patients undergoing dialysis have thrice the stroke risk.
+Patients undergoing dialysis have the stroke risk thrice.

 Dialysis and COVID